Pezarini/kata-legsInTheHouse/notes.md

 	- Restricts the value between 2 and 100
 	- Making test with output -> 2, should return an array -> [1]
 	- Including any possible number of people, including the cats.

+## Pomodoro 2 🍅 Driver: Pk

+	- Refactor code: add a new function